russblackburn/Textbook-App/README.md

     If the scanner does not work you will need to delete a file, directory and follow a few other steps

-    1. Delete /plugins/ios.json
+    1. Delete file /plugins/ios.json
-    2. Delete /platforms/ios
+    2. Delete directory /platforms/ios
     3. then $ ionic platform add ios
     4. then $ ionic build ios
     5. then $ ionic run ios

     This should force the ios.json file to recompile and add the scanner plugin

-    (if running directly from Xcode, build an ios version and open platforms/ios in Xcode)
+    (if running directly from Xcode, build an ios version and open directory platforms/ios in Xcode)